-- Egg laying chicks – Give chick starter (medicated) until 18-20 weeks old, then switch to a laying ration.
-For best egg protection, use artificial light in laying house to create maximum 1-18 hour day.
+- Egg-laying chicks – Give chick starter (medicated) until 18-20 weeks old, then switch to a laying ration.
+For best egg protection, use artificial light in laying house to create a maximum 1-18 hour day.
 Do not decrease the length of the lighting period when flocks are in production.

 - Broiler (meat chicks) – Feed meat builder to finish.
 Pullets being kept for egg production should be fed laying ration beginning at 18-20 weeks.

-- Ducklings/Goslings – Feed game bird starter until 18-20 weeks, the switch to a laying ration. (medicated feed is not approved by the FDA).
+- Ducklings/Goslings – Feed game bird starter until 18-20 weeks, then switch to a laying ration. (medicated feed is not approved by the FDA).

 - Game Birds – Requirements are different for each species.
-Ask about Game Bird Feed Program.
+Ask about the Game Bird Feed Program.

-NOTE: Hen scratch is fed in small amounts only to adults birds as a treat, NOT as a complete ration.
+NOTE: Hen scratch is fed in small amounts only to adult birds as a treat, NOT as a complete ration.

 Consider incubating eggs for children’s projects and your own baby chick supply.
-You can also pick up baby chicks at your local Russell Feed and Supply during Chick Days.
+You can also pick up baby chicks at your local Russell Feed and Supply.
 Russell Feed & Supply is your headquarters for all things chick including feeders, waterers, incubators, litter, medications, feed and more.